Make It Happen Hypnotherapy

 Research Findings Supporting the Efficacy of CBT-I

 Addressing insomnia through evidence-based methods like CBT-I is important for achieving sustainable improvements in sleep quality.
-Research has consistently shown that CBT-I is effective in treating insomnia, with benefits that often surpass those of pharmacological treatments.
-By focusing on changing maladaptive thought patterns and behaviours, CBT-I helps you develop healthier sleep habits and improve your overall well-being.
+CBT-I treats insomnia better than meds.
+It also helps you build beneficial sleep habits by focusing on changing maladaptive thought patterns and behaviours.

-While sleep medications can provide short-term relief, they often come with side effects and the risk of dependence.
+Sleep medications gives you quick relief.
+However, they come with side effects and the risk of dependence.
 CBT-I, on the other hand, addresses the root causes of insomnia without the need for medication.
-By teaching you how to change your thoughts and behaviours, CBT-I offers a sustainable solution that promotes long-term improvements in sleep.

 • Reduced insomnia symptoms